amelialwx/AC215_PlatePals/README.md

 Distilling our CNN Model and Integrating Kubeflow (Milestone 4)
 ------------
-This container contains all our training scripts and modeling components.
-It will use data from a GCP bucket, train, and then output model artifacts (saved model) to a GCP bucket.
-The input for this container is the source bucket for our training data and the output bucket for storing the trained model.
+This milestone introduces two new containers.
+The first contains all our training scripts and the second includes our Vertex AI pipeline integration.
+The first container will use data from a GCP bucket, train, and then output model artifacts (saved model) to a GCP bucket.
+The inputs for the second container is the source bucket for our trained model and creates a workflow job on Vertex AI.

+The `model` folder consists of two folders: `effnetv2b0` and `effnetv2b0-distilled`.
+The model that we have decided to use the EfficientNetV2B0 (go to "Discussion Regarding Tools Used" for explanation).
+This model is trained within the `effnetv2b0` folder.
+We have utilized the distillation compression method to train a student model that is smaller in size but can potentially achieve similar results as the teacher model (EfficientNetV2B0) and this is trained within the `effnetv2b0-distilled` folder.

 (1) `src/model/effnetv2b0/package/effnetv2b0-trainer/task.py` - This script loads our preprocessed food TF dataset and fits the EfficientNet model.

 (2) `src/model/effnetv2b0_distilled/package/effnetv2b0-distilled-trainer/task.py` - This script loads our preprocessed food TF dataset and fits the distilled EfficientNet model.

 (3) `src/model/effnetv2b0/Dockerfile` - This dockerfile starts with `python:3.9-slim-buster`.
-This attaches volume to the docker container and also uses secrets (not to be stored on GitHub) to connect to GCS.
+This attaches volume to the docker container and also uses secrets  to connect to GCS.

-For the Workflow Orchestration Container, this container will be used to build pipelines that run in Vertex AI.
+For the `workflow` folder, running this script will create a container that will be used to build pipelines that run in Vertex AI.
 Pipelines can be orchestrated using Kubeflow Pipelines Python SDK (kfp).
 This container will have a CLI to submit the pipeline to Vertex AI in GCP.

 (1) `src/workflow/cli.py` - The CLI to test creation and execution of pipelines.